natj/guide-to-configuring-arch-on-lenovo-carbon-x1-gen7/README.md

 ```
 sudo rmmod pcspkr
 ```
-to test the eerie silence.
-Then make it permanent by blacklisting the module from being loaded by udev with
+and enjoy the eerie silence.

+Make it permanent by blacklisting the module from being loaded by udev with
 ```
 echo "blacklist pcspkr" > /etc/modprobe.d/nobeep.conf
 ```